z-esmaily/guided_grounded_instructpix2pix/README.md

 Datasets (Optional): You can download our custom datasets from [here](https://drive.google.com/drive/folders/1_ugXdxeDiDiH8MTYpPLOVhbkyN72nJAK?usp=sharing)

+## Evaluation
+The evaluation of this project is based on 226 instruction–target pairs.
+The complete metadata, including source links and instruction types, is available in the `"/image_instruction_pairs_info"` directory.

 ## Easy to use
 To run our proposed pipeline, we provide a Jupyter Notebook.